TexasDIR/terraform-aws-rds/README.md

 ---
 <!--- Add information to each section below and be as accurate as possible when filling in the details -->

-This module makes it easy to create a new ec2 instance in AWS.
+This module makes it easy to create a new RDS instance in AWS.

 The resources/services/activations/deletions that this module will create/trigger are:

-- One new AWS EC2 instance
+- One new AWS RDS instance
 <!-- - Dual stacked ipv4 and ipv6 network interface -->
 <!-- - Creates a network interface with both IPv4 and IPv6 addresses -->
 - Creates a network interface with IPv4 address